Safeguarding At St. John’s

 If you have any concerns about the safety or wellbeing of a child then please contact the school using safeguarding@stjohnsprimary.org.uk or you can contact the school and ask for:

-• The WR Deputy and Deputy DSL: Mrs Ali Vining
+- The WR Assistant Head and Deputy DSL: Mrs Lizzy Coombes-Huntley

 However, you can talk to any member of staff and they will guide you in how to proceed.